 The Buache Map: A Controversial Map That Shows Antarctica Without Ice

 The Buache Map was drawn by a French geographer by the name of Philippe Buache de la Neuville, hence its name.
-The full title of this map (in French), however, is “ Carte des Terres Australes comprises entre le Tropique du Capricorne et le Pôle Antarctique où se voyent les nouvelles découvertes faites en 1739 au Sud du Cap de Bonne Esperance " , which translates into English as “Map of the Southern Lands contained between the Tropic of Capricorn and the Antarctic Pole, where the new discoveries made in 1739 to the south of the Cape of Good Hope may be seen”.
-Although the Buache Map is often said to have been published in 1737, the date of publication on the map itself is given to be September 3, 1739.
+The full title of this map (in French), however, is “ Carte des Terres Australes comprises entre le Tropique du Capricorne et le Pôle Antarctique où se voyent les nouvelles découvertes faites en 1739 au Sud du Cap de Bonne Esperance,” which translates into English as “Map of the Southern Lands contained between the Tropic of Capricorn and the Antarctic Pole, where the new discoveries made in 1739 to the south of the Cape of Good Hope may be seen.”
+Although the Buache Map is often said to have been published in 1737, the date of publication on the map itself is given as September 3, 1739.

-The man behind the map, Philippe Buache de la Neuville, was a cartographer and map publisher, as well as the “foremost theoretical geographer of his generation”.
-Buache began his career as a workshop assistant and apprentice of Guillaume de L’Isle, who was himself an important and prolific cartographer.
+The man behind the map, Philippe Buache de la Neuville, was a cartographer and map publisher, as well as the “foremost theoretical geographer of his generation.”
+Buache began his career as a workshop assistant and apprentice of Guillaume de L’Isle, who was also an important and prolific cartographer.

 Buache was a pioneer of a new form of theoretical geography.
-Although Buache’s new system was “defective in many instances”, it nevertheless “contributed greatly toward the progress of that science, and popularized it.”
+Although Buache’s new system was arguably “defective in many instances,” it nevertheless “contributed greatly toward the progress of that science, and popularized it.”

 - Phantom islands on ancient maps dismissed as mirages, myths, or mistakes